arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 # => 2882203462531734027
 ```

 If two objects return the same `hash` on the other hand that does not mean they are equal.
-There is limited number of hashes available so conflicts can rarely occur.
+There is a limited number of hashes available so conflicts can rarely occur.
 But if two objects are equal, they should return the same hash.

 ```ruby
 class Something